Horned Frogs vs. Sun Devils: First Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- This year, the Sun Devils have won two of five games when listed as at least +185 or worse on the moneyline.

-- The moneyline set for this matchup implies Arizona State has a 35.1% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that TCU has a 69.2% chance to win.

 TCU vs. Arizona State Over/Under Stats